-4. Travel
+5. Travel

-Travel expenses for mileage, per diem, lodging, and other employee entitlements are eligible for reimbursement in accordance with the rules of the local jurisdiction.
-Provide the name(s) of the traveler(s), purpose of travel, inclusive dates and times of travel, destination points, and travel costs.
+Travel expenses for mileage, per diem, lodging and other employee entitlements are eligible for reimbursement in accordance with the rules of the local jurisdiction.
+Provide the name(s) of the traveler(s), purpose of travel, inclusive dates and times of travel, destination points and travel costs.

-5. Training
+6. Training

 The cost of training an employee to perform the mandated activities is eligible for reimbursement.
 Identify the employee(s) by name and job classification.
-Provide the title and subject of the training session, the date(s) attended, and the location.
-Reimbursable costs may include salaries and benefits, transportation, lodging, per diem, and registration fees.
+Provide the title and subject of the training session, the date(s) attended and the location.
+Reimbursable costs may include salaries and benefits, registration fees, transportation, lodging and per diem.